How Do I Get Started?

 Whether you already enjoy POTA, or have been considering it, take some time to become familiar with BOTH park programs.
 Use their resources, their similarities, their differences, and play into the strengths of both programs to provide yourself with a more enjoyable operating experience while you are outside playing Ham Radio Operator/Portable.

-Where Do I Hunt for WWFF and POTA Park Activators?
+Where Do I Hunt for WWFF & POTA Dual-Park Activators?

 You can find scheduled activations at: